kokocares/keywords-client/clients/python/README.md

 The underlying library is written in Rust and cross-compiled to the four major CPU targets.
 Regexes are cached based on the cache expiration headers (currently set to an hour).
 This ensures very low latency and overhead (~10ms/req).

+## Error Handling
+A RuntimeError will be raised with hints on how to resolve the issue.
+No exception handling should be necessary.

+## Logging
+Minimal log messages are logged to STDERR

 ## License

 ```